anur0n/academic-personal-webpage-kickstart/content/post/tf-idf_search_implamentation/index.md

 +++
-title = "Implementing search engine using TF-IDF" summary = "A guide on implementing a search engine using TF-IDF"
+title = "Implementing search engine using TF-IDF" summary = "Describes How I implemented a simple search engine using TF-IDF to search Lifestyle products"
 +++
 <body>A good search engine need not be sophisticated, it is better to start simple to understand the workings of a good search engine.
 Of-course the first thing we need is a good dataset for raw textual data for oyr mining purpose.
 I have used the